rockdaboot/wget2/docs/wget2_manual.md

 * --load-cookies file

-  Load cookies from file before the first HTTP retrieval.  file is a textual file in the format originally used by Netscape's cookies.txt file.
+  Load cookies from file before the first HTTP(S) retrieval.  file is a textual file in the format originally used by Netscape's cookies.txt file.

   You will typically use this option when mirroring sites that require that you be logged in to access some or all